interlay/collateralization-analysis/README.md

 # Setup

-Optional: Install pipenv to create a virtual environment for this project
+Optional: Install pipenv to create a virtual environment for this project <br>
 Requirement: Have python >3.8 installed.
-Otherwise install it:
+Otherwise install it using (Ubuntu Linux):

 ```
 sudo apt-get update
 sudo apt-get install python3.8
 ```

+For other Linux distributions please look at this [guide](https://docs.python-guide.org/starting/install3/linux/).

 ```
 pip install --user pipenv